Videniškiai: History

 A bronze horseshoe-shaped fibula with red enamel was found during archaeological excavations at the center of the town in 1999.
 The fibula is dated to the 4th century AD.
 Its unique design was considered for the village's coat of arms.

 According to the Palemonid legends, the village takes the name from its founder Duke Vidas (Hurda) Ginvilaitis, grandson of Duke Giedrius and ancestor of the Giedroyć family.
 The village was first mentioned in written sources in 1367 in a peace treaty of Grand Duke Algirdas and Duke Kęstutis with the Livonian Order.
 It guaranteed safe passage for merchants from Vilnius to Riga.
 The village was mentioned in the chronicle of Hermann von Wartberge in 1373 and 1375 when it was attacked during the Lithuanian Crusade.

 Its coat of arms was approved by President Dalia Grybauskaitė on 28 August 2018.
 The coat of arms depict a four-leaf rose which alludes to the Poraj coat of arms used by the Giedroyć family.
 An inverted chevron represents architectural heritage and reminds of the letter "V" (the first letter of village's name).
 Its silver color represents the Siesartis river and the green shield represents the beauty of nature.

 The village celebrates the traditional annual parish festival in June.
+It also hosts a two-week en plein air workshop for artists in July.
+The first event was organized in 2003.